21st Century Community Learning Centers (CCLC)

 The Ohio Department of Education's Office for Improvement and Innovation administers the 21st CCLC grant.
 This federally funded grant program supports high-quality, out-of-school time learning opportunities and related activities for students who attend eligible schools.
 Recent flexibility from the U.S. Department of Education allows 21st CCLC funds to be used for expanded learning time programming during the school day, week or year in addition to out-of-school time.

-The Ohio Department of Education is applying for a flexibility waiver under the Nita M. Lowey 21st Century Community Learning Centers (21st CCLC) program.
+The Ohio Department of Education received approval for a flexibility waiver under the Nita M. Lowey 21st Century Community Learning Centers (21st CCLC) program.
 The waiver offers flexibility regarding the requirement in section 4201(b)(1)(A) of the Elementary and Secondary Education Act of 1965, which states that a 21st CCLC program operate “during non-school hours or periods when school is not in session (such as before and after school or during summer recess).”
 The flexibility allows 21st CCLC staff to provide the following types of support to students during school-day hours:

 - engaging in remote learning lessons;